On the defect in the generalized Grunwald--Wang problem: Preliminaries

 Our main tool in studying Questions \ref{ques} is Saltman's method in the adaptation of Colliot-Th\'el\`ene and Sansuc \cite{ctsja}.
 If $M$ is a group of multiplicative type over a field $K$, (\cite{ctsja}, Proposition 1.3) gives an exact sequence

 with $F$ a flasque and $P$ a quasi-trivial torus, called a {\em flasque resolution of $M$.} Recall that a torus $F$ is {\em flasque} if its cocharacter group $\widecheck F$ satisfies $H^1(H, \widecheck F)=0$ for every subgroup $H$ of the Galois group of a finite Galois field extension that splits $F$, and a torus $P$ is {\em quasitrivial} if its character module is a permutation module.
-Here if $M$ splits (i.e. becomes diagonalizable) over a finite Galois extension $L|K$, then so do $F$ and $P$.
+Here if $M$ splits (i.e. becomes diagonalizable) over a finite Galois extension $L|K$, then we may find $F$ and $P$ that split over $L$ as well.

 The following lemma, which will serve several times, is a slight variant of an argument in the proof of (\cite{ctsja}, Proposition 8.4).

 \begin{lemma} In the above situation let $T$ be a finite set of discrete valuations of $K$ and let $K_v$ be the completion of $K$ with respect to $v\in T$.
 We have a canonical isomorphism